Open Enrollment & Chapter 220

 Who may participate?

-Wisconsin residents in grades K4 to 12 may apply to participate in Open Enrollment.
+Wisconsin residents in 4K Kindergarten through Grade 12 may apply to participate in Open Enrollment.
 Students in pre-kindergarten may participate only in limited circumstances; parents/guardians should call their resident school district administrator to find out if their preschool-aged children qualify.

 How do families apply for Open Enrollment?